makersacademy/bowling-challenge/README.md

 - returns their final score

 Nice to have:
+- scorecard tells you what frame you are on
+- scorecard tells you when the game is over
 - returns final scorecard, showing frame by frame rolls

-Even nicer to have:
-- scorecard tells you how many frames remaining during play.

 ## Technical Information